mdestombes/minecraft_bukkit_server/README.md

 not already exist.
 If you would like to use the configuration tool, be sure that you are not providing a configuration file or that you also set `FORCE_CONFIG=true` in the environment variables.

+### Hardcore mode

+Basically, Hardcore mode is not really operational on Bukkit/Spigot minecraft server.
+That's why the DeathBan plugin have been added.
+This plugin is activated only if at start you activate the Hardcore mode.

+To activate Hardcore mode, use the __HARDCORE__ environment variable set to `true` as:
+`docker run -it -p 25565:25565 -p 8123:8123 -e EULA=true -e HARDCORE=true
+-e DIFFICULTY=normal -e MOTD="A specific welcome message" -e SPAWN_ANIMALS=false --name minecraf_server
+mdestombes/minecraft_bukkit_server`

 ### Environment Files